5 Signs Your Security Log Management Software Needs an Upgrade

 Up-to-date SIEM log software offers fast search, enriched data, and guided investigations that make response workflows faster and sharper.

-If your analysts have to export logs just to make sense of what happened, the tool’s not working for them.
+If your analysts must export logs just to make sense of what happened, the tool is not working for them.

 Newer log management SIEM platforms solve this with dynamic storage, smart filtering, and compression that keeps things lean without sacrificing visibility.